Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Method

 \subsection{Hierarchical Planning \& Failure Recovery}

-During the DLO routing rollout with only insertion and pulling skills, we observed that when pulling the DLO toward the next clip, the DLO head inevitably twisted or drifted far away from the clip opening.
-Under such challenging DLO states, insertion attempts will consistently fail.
+During the DLO routing rollout with only insertion and pulling skills, we observed that when pulling the DLO toward the next clip, the DLO head may twist or drift far away from the clip opening.
+Under such states, insertion attempts will consistently fail.
 To address this problem, we introduce a failure recovery mechanism.
-The recovery module consists of a low-level rescue skill, Flatten, a simple yet effective failure recovery skill that reintializes the DLO to an insertion-possible state.
-In addition to providing the definition and usage example of flattening skill, we set a counter of consecutive insertion attempts and feed this status summary to the planner.
+The recovery module consists of a low-level rescue skill, Flatten, a simple yet effective failure-recovery skill that reintializes the DLO to an insertion-possible state.
+In addition to providing the definition and usage example of flattening skill, we set a counter of consecutive insertion attempts and feed this status to the planner.
 We then impose a step limit to prevent getting stuck by infinitely executing the same skill and incorporating this constraint into the CoT prompting.
 Failure detection and recovery are automatically predicted by the planner from observations and history, without human intervention.
-With this design, even if the DLO head aligns nearly parallel with the clip's long axis, the high-level planner will not get stuck and can invoke recovery, reorient the DLO, and resume insertion successfully.
+With this design, even if the DLO head aligns with the clip’s long axis, making insertion difficult, the planner can invoke recovery to reorient the DLO and resume insertion.